What does the User Experience represent?

 Thresholds are calculated for each customer based on metrics collected during the past 30 days.

 Thresholds are recalibrated every seven days to reflect any changes in the environment, such as, reconfiguration of VDAs or a network upgrade.
 The recalibrated thresholds represent the resulting changes in factor measurements.

-The last update for the thresholds is displayed below the legend.
-The chart is plotted based on the latest thresholds.
+Time stamp of the last thresholds update is displayed below the chart legend.
+The chart is replotted based on the latest thresholds.

-Dynamic thresholds ensure that the classification of session and users is appropriate for the environment that is being analyzed.
-This results in the users with poor experience in any customer environment being highlighted accurately for further troubleshooting.
+Dynamic thresholds ensure that the classification of session and users reflects the environment that is being analyzed precisely.
+Thereby, users with poor experience in any customer environment are highlighted accurately for further troubleshooting.

 The User Experience score is calculated from the contributing factor scores using the bottom up approach.

-For each session, the measurements of Session Logon Duration, Session Responsiveness, and Session Resiliency factors are calibrated to arrive at thresholds.
-Based on these thresholds the session as Excellent, Fair, or Poor based on the dynamic threshold for the subfactor.
-The measurements are used to arrive at Factor scores (out of 100) for each session.
+For each session, Session Logon Duration and Session Responsiveness factors and their subfactors are calibrated dynamically once every seven days.
+Based on these thresholds, sessions are classified as Excellent, Fair, or Poor.
+The measurements are used to arrive at factor scores (out of 100) for each session.

 Relative weights of factors:

 The severity by which the factors impact the user experience might differ.
 For example, the impact of Session Resiliency on the session experience is more than the impact of Session Logon Duration.
 Accordingly, a relative weight is applied on each factor.

 The session experience score is calculated as the weighted average of various factor scores applicable for the selected duration.